marado/nodejs/doc/api/process.markdown

 ## Event: 'exit'

 Emitted when the process is about to exit.
-This is a good hook to perform constant time checks of the module's state (like for unit tests).
-The main event loop will no longer be run after the 'exit' callback finishes, so timers may not be scheduled.
+There is no way to prevent the exiting of the event loop at this point, and once all `exit` listeners have finished running the process will exit.
+Therefore you **must** only perform **synchronous** operations in this handler.
+This is a good hook to perform checks on the module's state (like for unit tests).
+The callback takes one argument, the code the process is exiting with.

 Example of listening for `exit`:

-    process.on('exit', function() {
+    process.on('exit', function(code) {
+      // do *NOT* do this
       setTimeout(function() {
         console.log('This will not run');
       }, 0);
-      console.log('About to exit.');
+      console.log('About to exit with code:', code);
     });

 ## Event: 'uncaughtException'